The Cleopatra Gambit

 The Cleopatra Gambit is a 1984 role-playing game adventure for Timemaster published by Pacesetter.

 Plot summary

-The Cleopatra Gambit is an adventure in which the player characters must stop the shape-shifting Demoreans who have infiltrated ancient Egypt.
+The Cleopatra Gambit is an adventure in which the player characters must stop the shape-shifting Demoreans from carrying out their plans in ancient Egypt.

 Reception

 Russell Grant Collins reviewed The Cleopatra Gambit in Space Gamer No. 74.
 Collins commented that "With work, the GM can make a decent session of play from this module, but if he or she doesn't have the time or inclination to do so, it certainly isn't worth it."